nwshane/nwshane.github.io/src/pages/blog/2017-10-11-babel-error-in-jest/index.md

 And now we can feel extra happy, because we debugged the error, we understand where it's coming from, and we'll be unfazed if we see it again.

-The takeaway from this debugging round is... do your best to deeply understand errors in your code!
-If you think you understand an error, but you're not sure, it can help to write down any questions about the error that are floating around your head.
+The takeaway from this round of debugging is: do your best to *deeply* understand the errors you encounter.
+If you think you understand an error, but you're not sure, it can help to write down any questions that are floating around your head.
 Then you can methodically tackle each question and improve your debugging skills.
 This is a strategy that I'm learning myself, and I hope it proves useful to you.